 Each year the College receives a large number of enrolment enquiries and we encourage prospective parents and students to participate in the Open Night Events, College tours and other information programs.

 This information is then passed on to an Assistant Principal.
-We will then contact you to inform you if we are able to move forward with the enrolment and if so make an appointment to discuss with an Assistant Principal.
+We will then contact you to inform you when we are able to move forward with the enrolment and if so make an appointment to discuss with an Assistant Principal.

 In the event that the parents are separated, written consent to enrol the child should be provided by the parent with whom the child is not normally living.